Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex8-4.png}{fig:mirror} {Magic Mirror.
-Between the painting and the drawer is a rotatable circular mirror.
-When users retrieve an object from the drawer and hold it in front of the mirror, they see an abstracted version of the object reflected, for example, a seashell appears as a spiral line representation that mirrors its movement and rotation.
-When the mirror is rotated to face sideways, placing an object on one side results in its abstracted representation appearing on the opposite side.
-The mirror supports both digital and physical (e.g., glass cup) objects.
-These abstract representations can be extracted, transformed, and added to the painting.
-Users may also rearrange existing painting elements, enabling active participation in the artwork's creation.} {Magic Mirror interactions: the user picks up a shell and puts it in front of the mirror, and it turns into its abstract representation. }
+\mySubsub{ Example 8: Magic Mirror} A rotatable circular mirror sits between the painting and the drawer.
+Holding an object in front of the mirror reveals an abstracted reflection (1).
+When rotated sideways (2), placing an object on one side causes its abstraction to appear on the opposite side (3).
+The mirror supports both digital and physical objects (e.g., a glass cup) (4).
+Abstracted representations can be extracted, transformed, and added to the painting.